The Too-Perfect Saint: Characters

 A terrible man who burns with a jealousy towards his more competent sister.
+He is Cornelia's husband, Mia's father, and Philia's adoptive father/uncle.
 When he and his wife were having trouble conceiving, he had the "brilliant" idea to kidnap his newborn niece and pass her off as his own.
 Once he finally succeeded in siring an heir himself, he largely ignored and verbally abused Philia her entire life.